reporting pixel for marketing campaign

 4. Submit an affidavit (affidavit form available upon request).*

-• This step is not required if the bank statement is in the student’s name.
+• *Not required if the bank statement is in the student’s name.

 5. Submit an English language proficiency score.*